-Wild Ken Hill is home to the only Beavers in Norfolk.
+Wild Ken Hill is home to first Beavers in Norfolk for hundreds of years.
 Read our blog or book a guided walk with us to learn more about the work of these amazing animals

 The freshwater marshes are fantastic habitat for rare wading birds like Avocet, Redshank, Curlew, Lapwing and Little-Ringed Plover